 Plugins are great to add functions to your website.
 But not all plugins are compatible with multisites.
 Managing a multisite on a day-to-day basis is slightly more complex than managing a single standalone website.

-The plugins for WordPress multisites in this list combine well with a WordPress multisite and can make routine management easier for the Network Administrator as well as for individual Site Admins.
+The plugins for WordPress multisites in this list all combine well with WordPress multisite.
+But most importantly can make routine management easier for the network and individual Site Admins.